San Juan River water or watershed scenery in New Mexico

 Check the Navajo Dam release, Archuleta gauge, Quality Water rules, state park notices, and the NWS forecast.

-Are there special regulations on the San Juan River?+
+Are there special fishing rules on the San Juan River?

 Yes.
 The Quality Water and Special Trout Water rules are central to fishing this river legally.